Welcome to our adventure family travel website. We are the Nixon family and independent travel is our passion.

 Scott’s main aim in life is to get the girls surfing – something they dip in and out of with differing levels of enthusiasm (normally in relation to the prevailing weather conditions)

-Minnie is nearly 12 years old.
-Her passions are conservation, nature and art.
-Her sketch book is never far away and she loves climbing trees like her hero – Katniss Everdeen.
+Minnie is 14 years old.
+Her passions are aerial silks, conservation, nature and art.
+Her sketch book is never far away and she drags her aerial hoop and silks all around the world searching for the perfect place tree or training space.
 Home being Chamonix Mont Blanc, she’s a pretty kick ass skier and bilingual too.

-Minnie is our little conservationist and frets about which species she should dedicate her life to saving.
+Minnie feels strongly about conservation.
 Minnie’s favourite trip has been volunteering in the rainforests of Borneo, re-planting the rainforest.
 She longs to return to Borneo and hang with orang-utans once more.

-Bo is our fireball!
-Named after the British Celtic warrior queen, Boadicea, Bo was born way too early at 31 weeks (her middle name is Dicea!)
+Bo is 12 years old and a fireball!
+Named after the British Celtic warrior queen, Bodicea, Bo was born way too early at 31 weeks (her middle name is Dicea!)

-She adores riding her bike, lego and winding up her big sister!
+She loves skiing, playing video games and winding up her big sister!

 Bo loves her food and isn’t afraid to try something new.
 From mussels to olives to chorizo, wherever we are, it’s almost pretty guaranteed that Bo will wolf it down – unlike her big sister!